NFID Policies for Managing Commercial Support and Conflicts of Interest

 Standard 5: Content and Format without Commercial Bias

-5.1 The content of all CE activities promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial interest.
+5.1 The content of all CE activities promotes improvements or quality in healthcare and not a specific proprietary business interest of a commercial interest.
 Content validity is ensured in two ways:

-5.1.2 NFID’s medical director, staff, and activity planning committees work closely with all speakers to ensure understanding and adherence to these requirements.
-An NFID representative attends each educational activity in order to monitor compliance.
+5.1.2 NFID medical director, NFID staff, and activity planners work closely with all presenters/authors to ensure understanding and adherence to these requirements.
+An NFID representative attends each live educational activity in order to monitor compliance.

 5.2 All presentations provide a balanced view of therapeutic options.
-Speakers attest in writing that they will comply with the following requirements:
+Presenters/authors attest that they will comply with the following requirements:

-•If discussing specific healthcare products or services, use generic names to the extent possible.
-If trade names need to be used, use trade names from several companies when available, and not just trade names from any single company
+- If discussing specific healthcare products or services, use generic names to the extent possible.
+If trade names need to be used, use trade names from several companies when available.

 Standard 6: Disclosures Relevant to Potential Commercial Bias

-6.1 For all NFID educational activities, all relevant financial relationship(s) of any individual involved in the planning or implementation of the activity are disclosed to participants.
-These disclosures are published in written form in the activity materials (program or syllabus) and/or presented as a PowerPoint slide before presentations.
-Speakers are also encouraged to provide their disclosure information verbally before their presentation.
+6.1 For all NFID educational activities, all relevant financial relationship(s) of any individual involved in the planning or implementation of the activity are disclosed to participants prior to participation in the educational activity.
+These disclosures are published in written form in the activity materials or signage and, for presentations, are presented as a slide before the activity content.
+At conferences/courses, presenters are also asked to provide their disclosure information verbally before their presentation.
 Information provided includes the name of the individual, the name of the commercial interest, and the nature of the relationship.

-6.2 For individuals with no relevant financial relationship(s), this information is provided to participants in advance of the activity via the activity materials, PowerPoint slides, and/or verbally.
+6.2 For individuals with no relevant financial relationship(s), this information is provided to participants in advance of the activity in the activity materials, on presentation slides, and verbally at conferences/courses.

-6.3 The source and nature of commercial support is provided to participants in the activity materials.
+6.3 The source and nature of commercial support is provided to participants in activity materials or signage.
+Acknowledgement of commercial support does not include any corporate logos, trade names, or product-group messages of an ACCME-defined commercial interest.

-6.4 Disclosures do not include the use of a trade name or product-group message.
+6.4 Disclosures do not include the use of a corporate logo, trade name, or product-group message of an ACCME-defined commercial interest.

-6.5 All of the disclosure information is provided to participants prior to the beginning of the activity in the program materials and before each session.
+6.5 All of the disclosure information is provided to participants prior to the beginning of the activity.